Most web browsers have phishing and malware detection turned on by default. The screening is based on the Google Safe Browsing technology.

-6. Request a review in the Security Issues section in Google Search Console when your entire site is clean and secure.
+6. Request a review in the Security Issues section in Google Search Console (or via the Report Incorrect Phishing Warning tool) when your entire site is clean and secure.
 Once Google determines your site is fixed, they will remove the malware label.

 Need any help?
 Contact our HelpDesk